sparklingrobots/nano2017/second_draft/01_beginning/00Prologue/PaleManInfected.md

 # SCENE: Write about when the tree released itself into the Bad Guys.

 Many many miles away a pale blond man sat at a table, reading a book on the thick slab of wood that formed the table's surface.
-It was late, not sure what time.
+It was late, he'd avoided looking at the clock for a while now.
 He had a cup of coffee near him.
 He had a notebook open next to the book, taking notes on what he was reading.
 It was a book he found in the back of the library and it seemed no one had read it in a very long time judging from the dust and the nearly immaculate but very brittle binding.

 It was a day like any Tuesday.
 He lived alone; he ate what he wanted when he wanted to.
 He didn't have a lot of friends and his family was long gone.
 He read most nights until 2 a.m. or so, feeling the coffee fill his stomach and warm him up.
 There was a flash in the distance bright enough to cast a shadow from his coffee cup for the two seconds it was lit--he looked up and could see a very large beacon of light off in the distance.
 He could see it out the window of his third-floor apartment.
 He stood up and walked over to the balcony, wondering if he'd see it again.